[Containers] Kubernetes Infrastructure Monitoring with Datadog [Monitoring]

 ● Tracking each part of the control plane

-- Monitor the health and performance of all control plane components, including the scheduler, API server, controller manager, etc. A healthy control plane ensures that workloads can be scheduled and orchestrated properly, keeping your cluster running smoothly.
+: Monitor the health and performance of all components of the control plane, including the scheduler, API server, and controller manager.
+Maintaining a healthy control plane allows for proper scheduling and orchestration of workloads, ensuring the cluster runs smoothly.

-- Detect and resolve critical control plane issues, such as abnormal spikes in non-200 HTTP response codes, before they impact customers.
+and detect and resolve critical control plane issues, such as an unusual surge in HTTP response codes other than 200, before they affect customers.

 Troubleshooting Kubernetes issues

-- Seamlessly navigate between metrics, logs, and distributed traces for your Kubernetes workloads and applications to quickly troubleshoot performance issues.
-Visualize your data in real time with customizable, easy-to-use dashboards.
+: Seamlessly navigate between Kubernetes workload and application metrics, logs, and distributed traces to quickly troubleshoot performance issues.
+Visualize data in real time with customizable, easy-to-use dashboards.

 ● Analyze Kubernetes audit logs

-and troubleshoot API authentication issues that may affect access to your cluster from users or services.
+and troubleshoot API authentication issues that may affect access to the cluster from users and services.

-: Datadog automatically collects tags from your Kubernetes, Docker, and cloud providers, allowing you to easily sort, filter, and aggregate data.
-Quickly narrow the scope of an issue by region, container image, pod name, or other category, reducing your mean time to resolution.
+: Datadog automatically collects tags from Kubernetes/Docker/cloud providers, making it easy to sort, filter, and aggregate data.
+You can quickly narrow down the scope of an issue by region, container image, Pod name, or other categories, reducing average resolution time.

 ◆ Automatically detects service status anywhere

-: Datadog detects changes in your cluster and automatically starts collecting data from various cluster components (such as the Kubernetes API server) and common infrastructure technologies (such as Apache Tomcat and Redis) without any user setup.
-You can also define custom configuration templates for Agent checks and specify which containers each check should monitor.
+: Datadog detects changes within the cluster and automatically starts collecting data from various cluster components (such as the Kubernetes API server) and common infrastructure technologies (such as Apache Tomcat and Redis) without user setup.
+You can also define custom configuration templates for agent checks and specify which containers should be monitored for each check.

 ◆ Auto-scale workloads using any metric

-: Using Datadog with Kubernetes' Horizontal Pod Autoscaler, you can maintain application availability even in the face of unexpected traffic.
-You can scale your workload based on any metric you monitor with Datadog, from integration-specific metrics (such as MySQL query throughput) to custom business metrics (e.g., daily page views).
+: Using Datadog with Kubernetes' Horizontal Pod Autoscaler helps maintain application availability even during unexpected traffic spikes.
+You can scale your workloads based on any metric you monitor with Datadog, from integration-specific metrics (such as MySQL query throughput) to custom business metrics (e.g., daily page views).

 summary